barttob/System_HR-WoskspaceX/README.md

 ### Database

-First install all client packages
+Manually create the database named 'workspacex', then install for migrations packages

     cd migrations
+    npm i

-After the packages have been installed start server
+After the packages have been installed run migrations

     node migration.js up --migrate-all

 ## Authors